The Best Assam Teas for 2022 Are Bold, Brash, and Malty

 The Farm2Cup Difference

-This tea is made in the cut, tear, curl (CTC) method which rolls up bits of cut leaf into small granules.
-Like a sprinter reaching the finish line quickly, CTC tea usually reveals its flavor secrets after just one steeping.
-Nevertheless, I found Ghograjan’s tea to be crisp and well-balanced with a robust, full-bodied profile of Assam heartiness.
+Ghograjan’s black tea is made in the cut, tear, curl (CTC) method, which rolls up bits of cut leaf into small pellets.
+Like a sprinter reaching the finish line quickly, CTC tea reveals its flavor secrets after just one steeping.

-Within four tea sessions, I settled on a soft steeping of one teaspoon of tea per 8 oz water brewed at 205°F for three minutes.
-This soft steep brought out strength while constraining bitterness.
+Over several tea sessions, I settled on a soft steeping of one teaspoon of tea per 8 oz of water brewed at 205°F for three minutes.
+This soft steep brought out strength while also releasing flavor.

-Though I did not succumb, I can understand the urge to add sweeteners or milk.
-Sipping this tea is similar to eating a lightly sweetened cookie that you want to chase with milk.
-Assam teas will just do that to a body; follow your own council here.
+Though I did not succumb, I understand the urge to add sweeteners or milk.
+Sipping this tea is like eating a lightly sweetened cookie you want to chase with milk.
+Assam teas will do that to a body; follow your own council here.

 If Farm2Cup translates into fresh-packed tea, then the crispness of the brew may be explained by the short turn-around time between leaf harvest and the final packing of finished tea.
-I don’t think that staleness will be a problem for Ghograjan’s Assam Black Tea.
+Staleness will be a problem for Ghograjan’s Assam Black Tea.

 Tea Summary

-• Mike’s view: Very crisp, hearty, and succinct + pleasing malty note.
+• Crisp, hearty, and succinct with a pleasing malty note.

-• Do consider: Perhaps too bold for some tastes; adjust the quantity of tea leaf as needed.
+• Perhaps too bold for some tastes; reduce the quantity of tea leaves as needed to make a lighter brew.

 CTC Assam black tea from Vadham

-Vahdam’s Assam tea granules are manufactured by cut, tear, curl (CTC) methods.
+Vahdam’s Assam black tea is manufactured into pellets by the cut, tear, and curl (CTC) method.

 Not all single-estate tea suppliers are also tea farmers.